pachyderm/pachyderm/examples/spouts/spout101/README.md

 A spout is a type of pipeline that ingests streaming data (message queue, database transactions logs, event notifications... ).
-Spout pipelines act as a bridge between an external stream of data and Pachyderm's repo.
+Spout pipelines act as **a bridge between an external stream of data and Pachyderm's repo**.

-In Martin Fowler's enterprise integration patterns' terms, a Pachyderm spout is a
-*[Polling Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PollingConsumer.html)*
-(actively polls for a message, processes it, then polls for another).
+For those familiar with enterprise integration patterns, a Pachyderm spout is a by-the-book use case of the *[Polling Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PollingConsumer.html)* (the consumer subscribes to a stream of data, ingests its published messages, then push them to the spout's output repository.).

 Generally, spout pipelines are ideal for situations when the frequency of new incoming data